 Duration; Plan Amendments.
-The Plan has a term of 10 years from the date of shareholder approval.
-The Board of Directors may at any time amend, modify, suspend or terminate the Plan, but in doing so cannot adversely affect any outstanding Award without the grantee's written consent or make any amendment without shareholder approval, to the extent such shareholder approval is required by applicable law or the exchange upon which the shares are traded.
+The Restated 2016 Plan has a term of 10 years from the date on which the Restated 2016 Plan was adopted by the Board of Directors of the Company.
+The Board of Directors may at any time amend, modify, suspend or terminate the Restated 2016 Plan, but in doing so cannot adversely affect any outstanding Award without the grantee's written consent or make any amendment without shareholder approval, to the extent such shareholder approval is required by applicable law or the exchange upon which the shares are traded.